sas15/samu-web/README.md

 client:
 -------

--under the client directory copy all the files to your http daemon's directory -change the host in your main.js
+- under the client directory copy all the files to your http daemon's directory
--enjoy
+- change the host in your main.js
+- enjoy